isc-projects/kea/doc/guide/api.rst

        }
    }

-The network6-add uses the same syntax for both the query and the response.
-However, there are some parameters that are IPv4-only (e.g. match-client-id) and some are IPv6-only (e.g. interface-id).
+The ``network6-add`` command uses the same syntax for both the query and the response.
+However, there are some parameters that are IPv4-only (e.g. match-client-id) and some that are IPv6-only (e.g. interface-id).

 Response syntax: